mlibazisi/SmartTacToe/README.md

 /ttt
 ```

-⋅⋅*For the Request URL, enter
+- For the Request URL, enter

  ```bash
 {https://replace_with_you_website.com}/command
  ```

-- Check the box titled **Escape channels, users, and links sent to your app**
+- Click the checkbox titled **Escape channels, users, and links sent to your app**

 You can now click save and go to the next step!